XuhuaHuang/EmbeddedProgramming/Fun/README.md

 # Fun Directory
 ## About
-This directory contains code when self-learning concepts in various programming languages.
+This directory contains code when self-learning concepts in C++.
+Code written in Java is also placed inside this directory temporarily.
+Python and Rust code are migrated to independent repository.

 ## Languages
-*C++, Rust, Java, and Python*

-## Message
-Code written in Rust is placed under *"Rust"* directory
-Code written in Java is placed under *"Java"* directory
-Code written in Pytho is placed under *"Python"* directory

-Xuhua Huang
+*C++, Java*